Claim: Unintentional humor from the writings of students.

 The Renaissance was an age in which more individuals felt the value of their human being.
 Martin Luther was nailed to the church door at Wittenberg for selling papal indulgences.
 He died a horrible death, being excommunicated by a bull.
 It was the painter Donatello’s interest in the female nude that

 made him the father of the Renaissance.
 It was an age of great inventions and discoveries.
 Gutenberg invented the Bible.
-Sir Walter Raleigh is a historical figure because he invented cigarettes.
-Another important invention was the circulation of blood.
-Sir Francis Drake circumcised the world with a 100-foot clipper.

 The greatest writer of the Renaissance was William Shakespear.
 Shakespear never made much money and is famous only because of his plays.
 He lived in Windsor with his merry wives, writing tragedies, comedies and errors.
 In one of Shakespear’s famous plays, Hamlet rations out his situation by relieving